 Dr. Douglas Burrin oversees the research training of the Fellows.
-The Section has maintained a NIH T32 Institutional Training Grant since 1991, administered by Dr. Robert Shulman, Principal Investigator.
-This grant provides funds for selected M.D. and Ph.D.
-Fellows with long term interests in research.
+The Section has maintained a NIH T32 Institutional Training Grant since 1991, directed by Dr. Robert Shulman, Principal Investigator.
+This grant provides funds for selected M.D. and Ph.D. who seek a career with an emphasis on research.
 The research training program is designed to accommodate a wide range of research experience and the individual interests of each trainee.
+We also have developed distinct research training tracks (see details p.
+8) to help clinical fellows find the most appropriate training experience to meet their career objectives

 For M.D.
 Fellows: during year one, 3 one-month blocks of training are dedicated to research rotations.
 This gives the Fellow firsthand experience and provides the basis of choosing a mentor and an area of research interest.
-Throughout these rotations, the Fellow continues participation in the Gastroenterology, Hepatology and Nutrition outpatient clinics.
-This ensures that the Fellow is never totally removed from clinical activities.